-The Evolution of Market Price Efficiency Around Earnings News
+The Evolution of Financial Market Efficiency: Evidence from Earnings Announcements

-Keywords: earnings announcements, market efficiency, price discovery, price informativeness
+Keywords: disclosure, earnings announcements, market efficiency, price discovery, price informativeness

 JEL Classification: G10, G12, G14

 Suggested Citation: Suggested Citation